IUPAC-InChI/InChI_Dev/tests/docs/README.md

 | regression | 2023-05-31T09:36:50 | 9261759198 | passed |
 | regression | 2023-05-31T09:36:50 | 2139556156 | 'Foo=1S/AsCl3/c2-1(3)4' != 'InChI=1S/AsCl3/c2-1(3)4'- Foo=1S/AsCl3/c2-1(3)4? ^^^+ InChI=1S/AsCl3/c2-1(3)4? ^^^^^ |

-To convince yourself that the tests fail once a regression has been introduced, change `INCHI_NAME` in `INCHI-1-SRC/INCHI_BASE/src/mode.h`
-and re-run the tests (remove `<dataset>_regression.sqlite` before, it won't be overwritten by default).
+To convince yourself that the tests fail once a regression has been introduced, change `INCHI_NAME` in `INCHI-1-SRC/INCHI_BASE/src/mode.h` and re-run the tests (remove `<dataset>.regression.sqlite` before, it won't be overwritten by default).
 The tests should now fail and indicate that the difference between the reference results and the latest test run is the change you've made.

+## Download PubChem
+`python -m tests.data.pubchem.download`